- London 020 7067 1500

 Mock courts are regularly used to test the growing knowledge and confidence of our pupils.
 The training programme culminates with a number of written and oral assessments.

-At 25 Bedford Row we are confident and proud of the fact that we offer our pupils among the most comprehensive advocacy training available at the Criminal Bar.
-By the time they get on their feet in their 2nd six months our pupils will have completed many hours of intensive advocacy training.
-Pupils must pass this course to the satisfaction of the Pupillage Committee in order to take up the 2nd six months and to attend court in their own right representing Chambers.
+At 25 Bedford Row we are confident and proud of the fact that we offer our pupils some of the most comprehensive advocacy training available at the Criminal Bar.
+By the time they get on their feet in their second six months our pupils will have completed many hours of intensive advocacy training.
+Pupils must pass this course to the satisfaction of the Pupillage Committee in order to begin their second six months and attend court in their own right representing Chambers.

 It is a very impressive set, with quite a diverse range of characters.
 There is something for everybody.